 Studies consistently demonstrate a minimum of 133˚F held for 15 minutes is required to deactivate most viruses.
 In treatments taking place inside a regular structure such as an office building, a room of a house, a hotel room, an airplane, or a medical facility, we recommend 140˚F of convected heat maintained for 1 hour.
 You’ll want to measure the temperature at the hardest-to-heat location and start the clock once you’ve hit the target temperature.
 Convected heat is much more efficient and effective at ensuring the entire item reaches temperature more consistently than radiant heat like you would find in a typical kitchen oven.

 During a microbe-focused heat treatment, be sure to run the HVAC fan (not A/C!) during the heat treatment process to get lethal levels of heat inside this system should it house any viral contamination.
 Convected heat is the only methodology that can quickly and efficiently sanitize the entirety of a structure.

 From cars and closets all the way up to office buildings and medical facilities, GreenTech Heat Solutions has the equipment to allow you to self-treat with heat.

 GreenTech Heat technology is also 100% effective for bed bugs, cockroaches, and all other insects.
 As recently advocated by Ford Motor Company, heat kills microbes, viruses, and bacteria.
 GreenTech Heat equipment allows you to self-treat with heat on your schedule and as your needs demand.
 Our certified training lets you do it right and do it safely the first time.
 Heat safely kills insects and microbes everywhere they may be found in a single one-day treatment.
-Call us at 888-699-3944 or visit the online store to get started with heat today.
+Call us at 888-699-3944.
+We have bed bug heaters for sale to get started with heat today.